Skip to main content

 Shishas are often shared, which increases the risk of infectious diseases.

 Secondhand smoke is a big issue, too.
 The burning charcoal is harmful to people nearby.
 Often, it’s staff who are affected.
-A one-hour waterpipe session generates secondhand smoke with as much carbon monoxide as 20 cigarettes.
+A one-hour shisha session generates secondhand smoke with as much carbon monoxide as 20 cigarettes.

 Salah had the same assumption about shisha that a lot of young people do - that smoking shisha is better for you than smoking cigarettes.
 After realising that shisha can be worse for you, Salah took the journey to stop smoking shisha, despite wanting to impress friends or fit in.
 Watch his story on how he made the decision to quit and the benefits of going smokefree.